Emily Ratajkowski Stuns As She Goes Topless, Rocks Pink Wig In Steamy New Photoshoot

 — DRINK BABE (@webroughtwine) March 21, 2019

-“Consciously coupling w/ my good friend, wine visionary & fellow entrepreneur @FATJEW is an actual dream,” she wrote on Twitter for her 1 million plus followers.
+“Consciously coupling w/ my good friend, wine visionary & fellow entrepreneur @FATJEW is an actual dream,” she wrote on Twitter for her 1 million-plus followers.
 “Watch out for powerful billboards like this one to take over your town.”

 Emily’s career continues to boom.